 Typically, gesture drawing is done from life, and under a short time limit.
 Each example above represents about 2–3 minutes of drawing.
-Below, I've spent just a couple more minutes on each drawing.
+Below, I've spent just a couple more minutes on each drawing (click images to enlarge).

 In the extra time spent on each drawing, I simply built more specific shapes on top of my original gesture lines.
 If you use your initial gesture lines as the foundation for a drawing, they can help your drawing retain some of the energy of those gesture lines.

 But your drawing will only be as strong as your foundation.
 That's why—even when you're gesture drawing—you still need to apply the 4 Actions for Accurate Proportions.
 Because of the limited time-frame of a gesture drawing session, it may be impractical to always use a measuring tool to apply the 4 Actions, but you must still apply the 4 Actions using your eye.

 To You as a Painter

 You might be thinking, "That's great for drawing, but I want to paint."
 Well, it's a funny thing… a disciplined practice of gesture drawing can lead to a command of the gesture line, which in turn can help your figure paintings look more dynamic.
 I'm not 100% sure why this seems to be the case, but I think it may go something like this: